Assignment 3: String Formatting

 The parameter list int sum(int n, ...) has one fixed argument n and an ellipsis which indicates that it can optionally followed by any number of additional arguments.
 For example, the call sum(3, 51, 19, 32) contains one fixed argument, 3, and three additional arguments: 51, 19, and 32.
 In a call to sum, the fixed argument is the count of additional arguments to follow.

 Unlike fixed arguments, variable arguments do not have names, so you need a mechanism to access their values within the sum function.
 The stdarg.h header defines the va_list and its operation for this purpose.
-You declare a va_list, initialize it via va_start, iterate over the variable arguments using va_arg, and clean up with va_end.
+You declare a va_list, initialize via va_start, retrieve a variable argument using va_arg, and clean up with va_end.

 To initialize a va_list call va_startpassing the name of the last fixed argument.
-This configures the va_list to start reading at the first argument that follows that named argument.
-In the above example, we tell va_start that n is the last argument.
+This configures the va_list to start reading at the next argument following that one.
+In the above example, we tell va_start that n is the last fixed argument.
 Note that we literally pass the name n.
-The type or value of the fixed argument doesn't matter – the fact that n happens to be an int is irrelevant, nor does it use the value of n, va_start is just using the name to locate where to start reading the arguments that follow.
+The type or value of the fixed argument doesn't matter – the fact that n happens to be an int is irrelevant, nor does it use the value of n, va_start is just using the name to locate where to access the arguments that follow.

-Within the loop, the value of each argument is accessed using va_arg(ap, type) where type indicates the type of the argument being accessed.
+Each call to va_arg(ap, type) retrieves the value of the next argument according to the type you specify.
 In the sum example, the variable arguments are all int type, but the type can be different per-argument by changing the type passed to va_arg.
-When we are done processing all of the variable arguments, we call va_end(ap) to clean up after ourselves.
+When done processing all variable arguments, call va_end(ap) to clean up.

 One nit to be aware of is that you cannot ask va_arg for an argument of char type.
 Instead you must ask for the value as an int type.
 (This is due to obscure rules in C standard about "default argument promotions")